NKalavros/mdpr-full/README.md

 1. ` sudo bash viennarna.sh `
 2. ` sudo bash qrnas.sh `
 3. ` sudo bash SimRNA.sh `
+4. ` sudo bash install_haddock.sh `
-4. ` sudo bash gromacs.sh `
+5. ` sudo bash gromacs.sh `

-Lastly you will need to install HADDOCK using:
+You will need to install HADDOCK using:
 ` sudo bash install_haddock.sh `
 Right now this script is impossible for you to use, as it depends on one of my other repositories (haddock-deps), which is privated.
 The reason that repository is privated is because many of the programs that are used as part of HADDOCK's routines are free only for academic use and I do not have the right to redistribute them. **I will remake the scripts in order for the haddock-deps repository to be unneeded, however, it will still require you to place the programs in the working directory**.
 Those programs include, but are not necessarily limited to: